Key Takeaways

 Choosing the Ideal Temperature Settings

 The best temperature to set your thermostat when you are awake and at home is 68 degrees (in the winter) and 78 degrees (in the summer).
-This temperature keeps you comfortable while also conserving electricity, which benefits both your budget and the environment.
+This temperature keeps you comfortable while conserving electricity, benefiting both your budget and the environment.

 -